robertduplock/scifibooks.club/content/en/reviews/star-trek-titan-synthesis-book-review.md

 On the whole, it’s my equal favorite _Titan_ novel thus far
 {{< /pullout >}}

 Generally, the book received positive (if slightly mixed) reviews online.
 It holds a “Very good” rating on Trek BBS.
-TrekLit gave it a mediocre 6/10, which I felt was a bit harsh.
+[TrekLit](http://www.treklit.com/2012/01/synthesis.html) gave it a mediocre 6/10, which I felt was a bit harsh.
 Having read a few other online reviews, there were two common criticisms.
 One was that the stakes were too high (seeing as The Null could destroy the entire galaxy).
-TrekLit readers, at this point, are obviously a bit fatigued with constant, galaxy-ending events in the books.
+Treklit readers, at this point, are obviously a bit fatigued with constant, galaxy-ending events in the books.
 That being said, _Synthesis_ didn’t lean heavily on this — it was almost an afterthought.
-The other criticism was things wrapped up a bit too neatly, which I suppose I agree with, but wasn’t a major detractor for me.
+The other criticism was things wrapped up a bit too neatly, which I suppose I agree with, but it wasn’t a major detractor for me.

 As it stands, _Star Trek: Titan: Synthesis_ by James Swallow is pretty much everything I want in a Titan/Star Trek novel.
-It’s fun, we get some good character moments.
-It balances thoughtful themes and some solid action with more lighthearted moments.
+It’s fun and we get some good character moments.
+It balances thoughtful themes, with some solid action — and a healthy scattering of lighthearted moments too.
 I have high praise for Mr. Swallow’s character work; yes, it did probably benefit from the fact that five books in, I’m generally more familiar with the characters, so there is no confusion over who’s who in the Titan zoo.
-On the whole, it’s my equal favorite _Titan_ novel thus far (alongside _The Red King_).
+On the whole, _Synthesis_ is now my equal favorite _Titan_ novel thus far (alongside _The Red King_).

-Since the excellent Literary Treks (podcast) haven’t reviewed this one, you may like to check out The Captain’s Table podcast.
+Since the excellent Literary Treks (podcast) haven’t reviewed this one, you may like to check out [The Captain’s Table podcast](https://open.spotify.com/episode/72lyH1549kgMJn1P3IIx4j).
 They also did an interview with James Swallow.